jojomale/eidaQC/README.md

 for seismological data
 to check the availability of waveform data and the processing of metadata requests.

-This package provides two different tests to check the availability of data and the processing of data requests on
+This package provides two different tests to check the availability of waveform data and the processing of meta data requests on EIDA.
-EIDA.
 The tests are intended to be run on a regular basis, e.g. via a cron job.
 The package also creates an automatic summary report of the results.